jahwin/wecodefy/README.md

 npm install
 ```

-:runner::runner::runner::runner::runner::runner: Now you are able to go, If you are using XAMP, WAMP, LAMP you can direct run your project.
+:runner::runner::runner::runner::runner::runner: Now you are able to go.

-<p>If you want to use php server, use the following command:</p>
+<p>Use the following command to start server:</p>
 ```
 # This command is for running php server
 php run serve
 ```

+After running above command you will get project link (http://127.0.0.1:8000/)<br>
+`Note:` Make sure no other apps witch are using that port.

+For other who are using wamp,xamp,lamp they can access it by there configured local domain<br>
+`Ex:websitename.dev`

 <p>After running your project you will get Starter page we mentioned above.</p>